How Much a Frequent Flyer Point is Worth: Our Valuations

 Answering this question is a bit like calculating the length of a piece of string.
 There are lots of different ways to redeem your points, and the truth is, the value of a point really depends on how you use it.

 Nonetheless, we’ve created a model that estimates an average value of frequent flyer points in Australia.
 It’s not 100% perfect, but it does provide a useful benchmark for valuing points and comparing airline loyalty programs.
-We intend to update these valuations periodically, so that you can see how point values change over time.

-If you just want to see our valuations, please feel free to skip to the chart below!
+If you just want to see our current valuations, please feel free to skip to the chart below!
 But for those who are interested, I first want to give a bit of an explanation about how we reached these figures.

 Why it’s difficult to accurately value points